lawnjunk/learnyounix/ag.md

 > recursivly search for files by their content

 `$ find <regular expression> <optional file/dir name>`
 Use ag to look for files by their contents.
 Find can help you figure out where you declared a method, and/or all the places you have used a method.
 You can use the output of find with other programs.
+By default *ag* prints a list of all the files that match a query with numbered occurances of the lines that match the query.

 ## important flags
 * `-a` seach dot files too